Questions & Answers

 If you experience excessive sleepiness during the day, wake up with a dry or sore throat, frequently urinate at night, have frequent arousals, or if your partner notices gasping sounds, deep snoring, or stopped breathing at night, you may need a 3-night home oximetry sleep test to rule out or identify sleep apnea.
 These symptoms indicate potential sleep apnea, a condition where breathing repeatedly stops and starts during sleep.
 A sleep test can help diagnose this condition and determine the appropriate treatment.
 If you are experiencing any of these symptoms, it is important to consult with a healthcare provider who may recommend a sleep test to assess your sleep patterns and oxygen levels during the night.

-What does a 3 night home oximetry sleep test involve?
+What does a basic oximetry screening sleep test involve?

 A 3-night home oximetry sleep test involves wearing an FDA-approved oximetry probe while sleeping in the comfort of your own home.
 The equipment is sent to your home, along with a return to sender delivery bag.
 After wearing the probe for at least 3 nights, you return the device.
 The results will include written findings and raw sleep test data, which can indicate the presence and severity of sleep apnea.
 However, it cannot distinguish between obstructive sleep apnea (OSA) and central sleep apnea (CSA).
 For this differentiation, a polysomnographic test is required.